konturio/disaster-ninja-fe/src/core/tooltips/rfc.md

 Tooltip:

-- shows by hover-in and hides by hover-out events (after delay)
+- Shows by hover-in and hides by hover-out events (after delay)
 - Not interactive
 - Can contain only text